mrusme/kopi/README.md

 ### _"Mobile App"_

 _Kopi_ does not have a mobile app to track coffee consumption.
-Instead, _Kopi_ is using a new approach to tackle this need: Pen and paper.
+Instead, _Kopi_ is using a new approach to tackle this need: **Pen and paper**.

-With _Kopi_ it is possible to track cups of coffee using a simple notebook and writing down consumed cups in a structured format:
+With _Kopi_ it is possible to track cups of coffee using a simple notebook, by writing down consumed cups in a structured format:

 ![Notebook example](helpers/ocr/sample.jpg)